stackhpc/ansible-slurm-appliance/docs/production.md

   recommended that you build this on top of the latest existing openhpc image.
   See the [image-build docs](image-build.md) for details.

+- On systems with a large number of nodes, the default sshd configuration may not be sufficient for the control node (e.g. issues have been seen with ~300 nodes).
+Consider adding `control` to the `sshd` group to [mitigate these issues](../environments/site/inventory/group_vars/all/sshd.yml).

 ### Applying configuration

 To configure the appliance, ensure the venv and the environment are